Tour start → end dates | Price | Enquire |

 Meals included: Breakfast, Lunch, Dinner

-Distance travelled:+/- 250 kms (in the park)
+Distance covered: +/- 250 kms (in the park)

-Approximate Driving Time: Full day including game drives
+Approximate Driving Time: Full day game drive

 Day 11